-Smoking tobacco products or e-cigarettes are not permitted on any Library property including in any building or vehicle.
+Smoking tobacco products, e-cigarettes or vaping products are not permitted on any Library property including in any building or vehicle.

 Reading

 The patron has the right to expect the staff to be familiar with book collections and to be informed about new titles.
 Staff reading while on duty is limited to professional periodicals, book reviews, etc., unless a particular assignment requires the reading of other materials.
 A professional collection is available at the Lane Administration Center in the HR Department and may be checked out to staff members.